tashean/SD-U3-ThriftStoreProject_Student/project_instructions.md

     - Consider passing the needed arguments within the method so that a new object can be created.

 ### What Can the Store Do?
-When a store is created, it should:
+When a store is created, it should have two methods that:
 - add items to inventory
 - sell items from inventory